 "It's cool.
 It's a game, kind of.
 You've got fans, you've got people cheering, so it's fun," cornerback Brent Grimes said.
 "It's something different and it breaks the monotony, so it's definitely fun to do."

-The Friday Night Lights event is really a second-generation event, director of event marketing and client services Julio Jones said.
+The Friday Night Lights event is really a second-generation event, director of event marketing and client services Roddy White said.
 The event, previously known as the Midtown Touchdown, was held at Grady High School in Atlanta for two years and included a fan festival at Piedmont Park.

 A watering ban in the city of Atlanta during head coach Mike Smith's first season with the team forced the Falcons to move the event.
 Smith, after being hired, said he wanted to do a live scrimmage at a local high school.
 It was the perfect change for the Falcons to take the event and morph it into what is now Friday Night Lights.